 Send Request

-One way to understand the bond’s price is to add a zero to the price quoted in the market.
-The bond is trading at a premium if it is trading at 101.
-In other words, it costs $1,010 for every $1,000 of face value.
-The bond trades at par if its price is 100 or $1,000 for every $1,000 of its face value.
-A bond trades at a discount if its market quote is 99, which equals $990 for every $1,000 of face value.
+A quick way to gauge a bond’s price is by adding a zero to the market quote.
+For example, if a bond is quoted at 101, it’s trading at a premium, meaning it costs $1,010 for every $1,000 of face value.
+A bond trading at 100 is at par, costing $1,000 for each $1,000 of face value.
+If the quote is 99, the bond trades at a discount, costing $990 for every $1,000 of face value.

 The Treasury bill auction process